Engineer who worked on James Webb Telescope gives interactive lecture at Putnam County District Library in Ottawa

-OTTAWA, OH (WLIO) - An engineer for Ball who played a role in the construction of NASA's largest and most powerful telescope was in Ottawa Wednesday.
+OTTAWA, OH (WLIO) - An engineer who played a role in the construction of NASA's largest and most powerful telescope was in Ottawa Wednesday.

 Robert Verb, a retired army officer and engineer who worked on the mirrors of the James Webb Telescope, was at the Ottawa branch of the Putnam County District Library to talk about what it took to create it.
 Launched back in 2021, it was built with the collaboration of a large number of companies across the country, including several in Ohio.
 Nelson Manufacturing in Ottawa had helped transport the mirror blanks.